snpsuen/Marketplus/README.md

 npm run start &
 ```
 ### 4. Testing out
-Make sure your local desktop port 3000 (localhost:3000) is forwarded to container host port 3000.
+Make sure your local desktop ports 3000 and 8545 (localhost:3000) is forwarded to the same ports on the .
 Open your desktop browser at http://localhost:3000
+Open Metamask and login to the wallet.

-Refer to
+Refer to /web3/ganache.log in the project container